-Karen Marcam had a fulfilling career in IT before she chucked her professional life to write about the characters living in her head.
-Now, instead of solving business problems, she’s plotting ways to solve her hero and heroine’s deepest conflicts so she can get them to happily-ever-after.
+Karen Marcam enjoyed a fulfilling career in IT before she chucked her professional life to write historical fiction about the characters living in her head.
+Now, instead of solving business problems, she is plotting ways to remedy her characters’ deepest conflicts so she can get them to a happy resolution.

-Perhaps all of the books she devoured as a child should have been a clue she would be a writer one day.
-She grew up the fifth of seven children on a Midwestern farm complete with horses, cows, and a large garden which kept them fed in the winter.
-Reading was important to her entire family, and she learned early on the joys of getting lost in a book.
+Perhaps the numerous books she devoured as a child should have indicated she was meant to be a writer one day.
+She grew up as the fifth of seven children on a Midwestern farm complete with horses, cows, and a large garden which kept them fed in the winter.
+Reading was important to her entire family, and she learned at a young age the joys of getting lost in a book.
 The highlight of her summers was visiting the bookmobile every two weeks and dragging home as many books as they would let her take.
-During the school year, there was always a different library book stacked on top of the text books she carried home each night.
+During the school year, there was always a library book included with the textbooks she lugged home each night.

-While in college, Karen discovered romance novels were a great break from engineering classes.
-Kathleen Woodiwiss and the box of Harlequins a friend lent her got her through the tough final year.
-Once out of college, she discovered more romance authors who helped her through a hectic life of professional, family, and volunteering duties.
-Over time, she has accumulated dozens of authors and hundreds of books on her “keeper” shelves.
+While in college, Karen realized fiction books were a great diversion from engineering classes.
+Escaping into fun, feel-good stories got her through the tough final year.
+Once out of college, she discovered more authors who helped her through a hectic life of professional, family, and volunteering activities.
+Over time, she has accumulated dozens of favorite writers and hundreds of books on her “keeper” shelves.